 - Deleting events is permanent, irreversible, and immediate.

-- If you do not want the deleted event type to count for historical active user counts or show up in historical Pathfinder and Personas reports, then you should mark the event as "Hidden" and "Inactive" before deleting it.
+- If you do not want the deleted event type to count for historical active user counts or show up in any charts, then you should mark the event as "Hidden" and "Inactive" before deleting it.